gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 In addition, we have implemented a more compact layout by removing the commit icon when avatars are hidden.
 This optimization maximizes the utilization of screen space and results in a cleaner and more streamlined visual representation.

+Moreover, the Author column now displays avatars instead of text when sized to its minimum width.
+That combined with the compact layout for the Graph column provide a nice compact experience with no loss of fidelity.

 #### Column Headers

 <img src="/wp-content/uploads/gl-13-6-graph-show-hide-columns.gif" class="img-responsive center img-bordered">

 Commit Graph column headers have received dynamic behavior for enhanced readability.
 When the Commit Graph columns are compacted, the column headers seamlessly switch from displaying text to icons.
 This adaptation ensures that crucial information remains visible, even in constrained display settings.

-Moreover, the Author column now displays avatars instead of text when sized to its minimum width.

 ### Stash Improvements

-We've added renaming stashes
+We've added the ability to rename stashes.
+If you are like me and often stash changes in a rush with very poor names, e.g. "wip" and then kick yourself later for not providing a more descriptive name, the this feature is for you.
+You can now rename any stash at any time.

-Searching withing stashes has become more accessible within 13.6.
-You can now effortlessly search stashes using the Commit Graph, the Search & Compare view, or the Search Commits command.
+You can now search within stashes using the Commit Graph, the Search & Compare view, or the Search Commits command.
 This improvement facilitates efficient navigation and retrieval of specific stash entries.

 ### Added